aardappel/lobster/lobster/docs/source/implementation.md

+---
-% The Lobster C++ Implementation
+title: The Lobster C++ Implementation
+...

 This document gives hints on how to work with the Lobster C++ code in terms of building, extending, and reusing.

-Lobster has been released under the ZLIB open source license.
+Lobster has been released under the Apache 2 open source license.

 Building Lobster
 ----------------